elastic/ansible-elastic-cloud-enterprise/README.md

 There is a set of variables and tags available to further define the behaiviour of this role, or exclude certain steps.

+For example in many cases you might want to install Elastic Coud Enterprise without running any of the potentially destructive system prerequisites like removing existing docker installations and setting up a filesystem.
+This can be done by specifying `--skip-tags destrcutive` on your ansible run - or if you want to only install Elastic Coud Enterprise without any system tasks before `--skip-tags system`.

 ## Role Variables